Gimpeh/GimpOCD/README.md

 The subsystem needs to be connected to whatever battery (batteries) you wish to monitor.
 Any batteries, in any combination, technically in almost any amount.

 Optionally connect its redstone component to a generator (containing the relevant cover) and configure the battery_monitor.lua file to have it control generators.
 This is not recommended however.. other ways are always more reliable than any opencomputers system.
+THE CURRENT FILE DOES NOT, IN FACT, ACTUALLY CONTROL GENERATORS!!
+I'm an idiot and left out half of the required functionality..
+Coming soon however =].

 ![image](https://github.com/user-attachments/assets/ad2236cf-cdde-46f9-95fc-33cc567d678a)